-You have the right to see a copy of [Name of Child]'s academy record.
-Due to confidentiality restrictions, you must notify me in writing if you wish to be supplied with a copy of [Name of Child]'s academy record.
+You have the right to see a copy of [Name of child] academy record.
+Due to confidentiality restrictions, you must notify me in writing if you wish to be supplied with a copy of [Name of child] academy record.
 I will be happy to supply you with a copy if you request it.
 There may be a charge for photocopying.